jacques-ro/todo_app_backend/README.md

 For further information, refer to the vs code debugging guide https://code.visualstudio.com/docs/containers/docker-compose

-# How to deploy to heroku
+# How to manually deploy to heroku

 Install the heroku CLI (not explained here)